Advantages and Disadvantages of Virtual Meetings

-It comes as no surprise that business travel has dwindled in the past two years.
+It comes as no surprise that business travel has dwindled in the past few years.
 But what might come as a surprise is that this dip is suggested to become more permanent.
 A recent poll published by YouGov found that only a third of business flyers expect to return to the same level of air travel as before the coronavirus pandemic.

 Instead, many organizations will move to hosting ‘virtual’ or ‘hybrid meetings,’ i.e., those where some attendees join in person and others dial in via a video-conferencing platform.
 We take a look at the advantages and disadvantages that come with the trend towards less business travel and more virtual meetings.

 What are the advantages of virtual meetings?

 1. Less spend on travel and expenses across the organization

 Less travel means less spending on things like flights, accommodation, food, and catering.
 This is money that can instead be reinvestment back into the organization for research and development, hiring, personal development, and resources.

 2. More accessibility for all employees to engage with clients and colleagues in other locations